Best ML Platform Stack (2026)

 How it works

 Data is ingested and stored in a warehouse or lake.
 ML engineers pull training data, run experiments tracked by an MLOps tool (MLflow, W&B), and train models using frameworks like PyTorch or TensorFlow.
-Trained models are deployed via a serving platform (SageMaker, Vertex AI) or an API provider (OpenAI, Anthropic) for inference.
+The MLOps platform handles the full lifecycle: experiment tracking, model training, registry, and deployment to serving endpoints.
+Optionally, an LLM API (OpenAI, Anthropic) can be added for generative AI features.

 Default recommendation based on community adoption metrics